PranshuSrivastava/Integrating-Keploy-With-Java/README.md

-# java-webservice-example
+# Integrating Keploy With Java Example
-This is an example project for java webservice
+This is an example on how to integrate Keploy with your Java API using H2 as the database